arincons2/RandomForest/README.md

 Main tasks:
 ✅ Importation of libraries and data.

-✅ Exploration, cleaning and preparation of data (observations and sanity cheks) ✅ Univariate analysis of numerical columns (boxplots and histograms) ✅ Univariate analysis of categorical columns (countplots) ✅ Multivariate analysis for categorical variables: i) Bivariate and multivariate analysis for lead status and current_occupation, first_interaction, profile_completed and last_activity (which are not related to communication channels); ii) Bivariate and multivariate analysis for lead status and channels (print media, digital media, educational channels, referrals).
+✅ Exploration, cleaning and preparation of data (observations and sanity cheks).

+✅ Univariate analysis of numerical columns (boxplots and histograms).

+✅ Univariate analysis of categorical columns (countplots).

+✅ Multivariate analysis for categorical variables: i) Bivariate and multivariate analysis for lead status and current_occupation, first_interaction, profile_completed and last_activity (which are not related to communication channels); ii) Bivariate and multivariate analysis for lead status and channels (print media, digital media, educational channels, referrals).

 ✅ Bivariate and multivariate analysis for numerical variables.

-✅ Data preprocessing (as preparation for the Random forest modeling) ✅ Examination of preprocessed data (including basic statistics, checking for mull values, dummy variables, separation of target variable, definition of model evaluation criterion, etc)
+✅ Data preprocessing (as preparation for the Random forest modeling).

+✅ Examination of preprocessed data (including basic statistics, checking for mull values, dummy variables, separation of target variable, definition of model evaluation criterion, etc).

-✅ Building of decision tree model (includes evaluation of model performance on training and testing dataset, pruning of the tree, development of the feature importance diagram)
+✅ Building of decision tree model (includes evaluation of model performance on training and testing dataset, pruning of the tree, development of the feature importance diagram).

 ✅ Building of the Random forest model (includes evaluation of model performance on training and testing dataset, tuning of the Random Forest classifier, evaluation of tuned model performance on training and testing dataset, development of the feature importance diagram, formulation of observarions).

 ✅ Formulation of the overall conclusions and recommendations.

 ## **Tools utilized**